 - Spartanburg Medical Center – Mary Black Campus

 - NorthGrove Imaging

-Many of our students have families, work and attend school.
-The students are apprised in orientation of the number of hours required for the curriculum and they adjust work hours each semester to accommodate their school schedules.
-Neither class nor clinical schedules will be adjusted for a work schedule.
-Many students can multi-task and experience no problems balancing school, family and work.
-We advise students to remain disciplined and practice good time management skills during the 6 semesters of school.
+Many of our students have families, work, and attend school.
+The students are apprised during the program orientation of the number of hours required for the program so they may adjust work hours each semester to accommodate school schedules.
+Class and clinical schedules will not be adjusted for student work schedules.
+Students are advised to be disciplined and practice good time management skills throughout the program.

 Is it expensive to take the Radiologic Technology courses?

 Spartanburg Community College’s tuition fees are very affordable.
 Our Financial Aid office will be glad to counsel with any student who needs advice to apply for grants, lottery, or scholarships.